 Open to: Grades 3 and up

-Prerequisites: Qualifying math or verbal score and successful completion of Vocabulary, Grammar, and Writing Using STEM, Intermediate II or placement test
+Prerequisites: Successful completion of Vocabulary, Grammar, and Writing Using STEM, Intermediate II or placement test

 Course Code: ELD4